 - Can I improve my memory?

 The Memory and Aging Program™ consists of four weekly, two hour sessions.
-We offer it at venues throughout Huron County.
-Please contact us for upcoming dates and locations.
+We offer the program regularly at venues throughout Huron County.